Pages

 What has HSBC done that is so bad?

-The Devastating: In it's most recent case, HSBC was fined for illegally foreclosing on 112,000 people's houses.
+The Devastating: In a recent case, HSBC was fined for illegally foreclosing on 112,000 people's homes.
 In some of these cases, these practices not only illegally took houses away from decent people and caused them grievous financial harm, but it also helped to further depress the housing market.
-When the proper title to homes are in question, then title insurance companies are reluctant to insure them, making houses risky and nearly impossible to sell.
+When the proper title to homes are in question, title insurance companies are reluctant to insure them, making houses risky and nearly impossible to sell.

 [Photo has been pixelated due to the graphic image]